-Basic Reasoning EPA and USC these oil spill consider usin CG OSCs indicated l response technologi g specific technolog now they would consider using es.
+Basic Reasoning these oil spill response technologi now they would consider using es.
 Their basic sequence of logic to ies during an incident is as follows: Decide if the technology(s) might provide value?
 Decide if the OSC has the authority to use it within its useful timeframe?
 If so, can it be here in time?
 If so, does it have application requirements that exceed the window of opportunity?
 If not, does it have unacceptable environmental, health and safety risks associated with its use?
 If it has special operational requirements, is there an identified specialist (technical contact) who can provide timely advice on its effective use?
-Using Response Countermeasures Once a decision has been made to use a specific countermeasure, then the next actions required to use them in the "right" way include the development of: A testing plan to determine the applic technology for the current incident co An operations plan to effectively implies A monitoring plan to document their of A report on the lessons learned from the lessons le e the applicability of the response incident conditions; ctively implement their use; iment their effectiveness; and arned from using them.
-How To Proceed The step action Selection Gui on table below descr de: ibes how to proceed within this IF you ı have: AND: THEN: Used t and jo past this guide b aid in the Do not require any background information Proceed to Part A: Screen Incident.
+Using Response Countermeasures Once a decision has been made to use a specific countermeasure, then the next actions required to use them in the "right" way include the development of: A testi techno An ope A mon blogy for the current perations plan to effe nitoring plan to docu e the applicability of the response incident conditions; ctively implement their use; ument their effectiveness; and arned from using them.
+How To Proceed The step action Selection Gui ibes how to proceed within this IF you ı have: AND: THEN: his guide b aid in the Do not require any background information Proceed to Part A: Screen Incident.
 Need a refresher on policy and guidance Read the Decision Process and FAQs and then begin with Part A: Screen Incident.